Buy to Let Mortgage Rates and Deals, Or How It Works

 • A good credit history is necessary to prove you can manage repayments responsibly.

-• The rental income must cover at least 125% to 145% of the mortgage payments.
+• The rental income from the property must provide at least 125% to 145% coverage of your mortgage payment.

 • The property value should be at least £50,000 and meet the minimum EPC rating for energy efficiency.